nialov/fracture-analysis-kit-2d/docs_src/source/installation.rst

 This plugin has **only** been tested on Windows.
 No functionality on other platforms guaranteed and the installation will be different than the one explained below.

-Installation requires external Python dependencies that need to be installed to the QGIS environment.
+Installation requires external Python dependencies that need to be installed to the QGIS OSGeo environment.
-This might cause issues and errors that I cannot predict especially when another module with external Python dependencies is installed.
+This might cause issues and errors that I cannot predict especially when another module with external Python dependencies is installed in the same environment.
-**The entire risk as to the quality and performance of this plugin is with you.**
+**The entire risk as to the quality and performance of this plugin and its installation is with you.**

 Installation using the installation script
 ------------------------------------------